-Visit one of the amazing Cenotes in Tulum
+1. Visit one of the amazing Cenotes in Tulum

 Whether you want to dive, snorkel, or swim, some of the best cenotes are Tulum Gran Cenote, Cenote Dos Ojos, and Cenote Azul.
 If you are not familiar with what cenotes are you can check out my post on the Cenotes of Yucatan.

-Visiting the Tulum Ruins
+2. Visiting the Tulum Ruins

 Even if you are not much into history and archeology, the Tulum Ruins are a must-see.
 Perched on the rocky beachside of the Tulum National Park, this picture-worthy site is totally worth a visit.
 Make sure you go early in the morning to avoid the crowds and the heat.

-Taking a Day Trip to Sian Ka’an Biosphere Reserve
+3. Taking a Day Trip to Sian Ka’an Biosphere Reserve

 If you love nature this is one of the great and most popular places to visit in the area.
 You can choose between Jeep tours or boat tours.
-I would go for the latter, which will take you on a boat ride in the lagoon through mangroves bushes where you can spot different bird species and crocodiles.
+I would go for the latter, which will take you on a boat ride in the lagoon through mangrove bushes where you can spot different bird species and crocodiles.

-Coba is another archaeological site located at 45 minutes drive from Tulum.
+Coba is another archaeological site located at 45 minutes’ drive from Tulum.
 The site is huge but you can rent bicycles at the entrance to make your trip easier and cooler.

 If you have kids or you don’t want to make any effort you can also hire a bici-taxi (only 2 persons per ride including kids).
 Among all the usual temples Coba has one of the tallest pyramids in the Yucatan peninsula that you can also climb.
 Make sure you don’t get vertigo, though.
 The view from above is amazing!